 Do You Have What It Takes To Fill These Boots?

-A paramedic has certain qualities and characteristics that make them successful.
+An EMT and paramedic have certain qualities and characteristics that make them successful.
 It’s a career that requires dedication and hard work.
 Do you have what it takes to become an EMT or paramedic?

 So if this is a career you have been considering, ask yourself a few questions.

 - “Am I cut out for this?”
 Think about what your natural strengths and weaknesses are.
 The most successful paramedics are able to remain calm during extremely stressful situations.
 They are able to multitask and make critical thinking decisions under extreme mental and physical conditions.

 - “Do I play well with others?”
 Are you able to work well as a team member and be a team leader when the situation arises?
 An ambulance is staffed with two crew members, either one EMT and one paramedic or two paramedics.
 When you arrive on a scene it is very important to understand your role during the call.
 At times there may be multiple agencies (police, fire, etc) on the scene and you will need to accomplish specific tasks in order to care for the patient appropriately.
 EMTs and paramedics need to check their ‘egos at the door’ and remember everyone is working together to effectively treat the patient.

 - “Am I able to physically handle the job?”
 Working in EMS requires a certain level of physical health.
 You will be placed in situations that will test even the strongest of bodies.
 The key is to be prepared.
 As a paramedic you will run into situations where you will routinely be required to carry, or lift, an adult patient with your partner.
 Sometimes the situation is not ideal.
 You could be off the road in a ditch or in a basement.
 How will you physically prepare yourself for these challenges?
 Are you able to workout regularly?
 Are you able to adjust to these physical demands as the job requires?